markdimi/Wikipedia-Disambiguation-Extractor/README.md

 Simply run the disambiguation.py script.
 Then paste the URL of the Category:Disambiguation pages ([this is the English version](https://en.wikipedia.org/wiki/Category:Disambiguation_pages)) of the language of your choice.
-Then enter the label of the "next page" button, again in the language of your choice(Hint -- go to the previous URL and scroll down to the bottom, find the button for "next page" and paste the translation of the label in the above language.
-I.e: "nächste Seite" in DE, "page suivante" in FR, "pagina successiva" in IT, etc.)
+Then enter the label of the "next page" button, again in the language of your choice.

+Hint -- go to the previous URL and scroll down to the bottom, find the button for "next page" and paste the translation of the label in the above language.
+I.e: "nächste Seite" in [DE](https://de.wikipedia.org/wiki/Kategorie:Begriffskl%C3%A4rung), "page suivante" in [FR](https://fr.wikipedia.org/wiki/Cat%C3%A9gorie:Homonymie), "pagina successiva" in [IT](https://it.wikipedia.org/wiki/Categoria:Pagine_di_disambiguazione), etc. This is done in order to crawl through all the pages containing articles.

-If you want the list of the English articles, leave the prompt empty.
+If you want the list of the English articles, just press enter, leaving the prompt empty.

 The script requires: Python 3, BeautifulSoup 4, urllib and pickle.